-Changes Based on SLO Achievement: Assessment of Student Learner Outcomes continue to show that the current student population learns best by implementing a "Project Based" approach to reinforce the primary concepts of the curriculum.
-The instructional changes implemented last year provided opportunities for students to "learn by doing" and to practice written and verbal communication skills.
-The same strategies will continue to be implemented this academic year.
-Instructional strategies being implemented in all program courses offered at the Tulare College Center include: providing students with additional time to complete lab assignments, checking that students are progressing in the completion of written assignments by asking students to report on their progress on a weekly basis, referring students to the Student Success Center and the Writing Center, providing student tutors with the academic background to help in all classes, and using rubrics for oral presentations and assignments.
-The specialized software used for plant identification, and the software used for landscape drafting and design are now installed and available to students in the Library at the Tulare College Center.
+Changes Based on SLO Achievement: Student achievement shows that "Project Based" instruction is working for most students in the program.
+The following strategies are having a positive impact on student success: providing students with additional time to complete lab assignments, checking that students are progressing in the completion of written assignments by asking students to report on their progress on a weekly basis, referring students to the Student Success Center and the Writing Center, providing student tutors with the academic background to help in all classes, and using rubrics for oral presentations, class projects and class assignments.
+The two changes to be implemented this year are 1). the addition of instructional time for students to learn the specialized software used for plant identification and the software used for landscape drafting; and 2). coaching students to use project and assignment score cards to plan and manage their work.
+The focus is to increase verbal and written communication skills.